top of page

 Section 21

-Section 21 is being abolished
+Section 21 has been abolished

 • Selling the property